Fiona McHardy

 Biography

-I am Head of Learning and Teaching in the School of Humanities and Social Sciences.
+I am Head of Learning and Teaching in the School of Arts, Humanities and Social Sciences, and Professor in History in the Research centre for Inclusive Humanities.

 I came to Roehampton in 2003 as the first lecturer in Classics and was responsible for building up the BA Classical Civilisation programme in its early days.
 I became Programme Convener for BA Classical Civilisation in 2005 and Head of Classics in 2017, then Head of Classics and History in 2020, before taking up my current role in 2022.